rallepalaveev/romcard/README.md

 When a bank is selected, its content are seen in the address space $C800-$CFFF To de-enable the ROM chips a write must be performed to address $CFFF or reset executed If a user program is accessing the card, it is important that at the end a write is performed to $CFFF so that the card is deactivated and does not conflict with other hardware, which is using the same address space.
-The bootloader is programmed in the lowest 256 bytes of the first ROM chip The boot loader is always available at addresses $CM00-$CMFF, where M = [slot number] The bootloader can also be seen at addresses $C800-$C8FF of bank #00 Each program must be recorded in the ROM as follows:
+The 256-byte bootloader is programmed in 2 separate 256x4 bit chips 83S129.
+The boot loader is available at addresses $CM00-$CMFF, where M = [slot number] Each program must be recorded in the ROM as follows:
 4 markers – #AA #D5 #55 #2A, always starting at an address $xxx00 – multiple of #100
 16 bytes with the name of the program